teuben/teunix/Install/Linux_U20.04.md

 A. Configure Desktop (right click)
-      Wallpaper -> Layout -> pick:  'Desktop' or 'Folder View' Mouse Actions ->  Add Action -> Left Button -> Switch Activity -> Apply
+      Wallpaper -> Layout -> pick:  'Desktop' or 'Folder View' it seems picking a background has to be done for each screen (if > 1 screen attached) Mouse Actions ->  Add Action -> Left Button -> Switch Activity -> Apply

 B. System Settings